 Depending on your lifestyle and where you live, there’s various considerations when it comes to your choice of sunglasses lenses.

-If you spend a lot of time outside, especially in the summer months you might be wondering if polarised sunglasses are really worth it.
+If you spend a lot of time outside, especially in the summer months, you might be wondering if polarised sunglasses are really worth the extra money.

 Polarised sailing sunglasses